SoftInstigate/restheart-website/docs/tutorials.md

 </div>

 ## From the Team
+* [**Json Web Token Authentication for Angular App with Auht0 and RESTHeart**](https://medium.com/softinstigate-team/json-web-token-authentication-for-angular-app-with-auht0-and-restheart-214e3ce8a1cb?source=your_stories_page---------------------------    ) : How to create an Angular application that uses the **Auth0** service to manage user authentication and RESTHeart.

 * [**How to create a Web API for AWS DocumentDB**](https://medium.com/softinstigate-team/how-to-create-a-web-api-for-aws-documentdb-using-restheart-987921df3ced) : The compatibility of **DocumentDB** with MongoDB makes RESTHeart an extremely effective tool for creating a RESTful API on top of the **Amazon** database.
 So as we would configure RESTHeart to point to a MongoDB database, we can configure it to access a DocumentDB database.

 * [**JSON Schema — Form Validation, with Angular & RESTHeart**](https://medium.com/softinstigate-team/json-schema-validazione-e-salvataggio-di-un-form-con-angular-restheart-ec13cbdb5872): The **JSON Schema** makes the creation and the validation of a Form activities relatively simple and fast.
 The functionality of RESTHeart allows us to have an efficient server-side validation system controlled by the JSON Schema, while the **Angular** Angular6-json-schema-form library transform the JSON Schema in a Form very easily.